Isafatokun/Isafatokun/README.md

 ### Hi there 👋

-### I'm Isaac Fatokun, Software Engineer with around 3 years experience building commercial software and developer tools.
+### I'm Isaac Fatokun, Software Engineer with around 3 years experience building commercial software and as well as developer tools.

 ### 🔭 I’m currently working on web apps using C#, .NET, Python, and Angular!